bchandra5500/resume-chat-bot/README.md

-# RAG Chatbot MVP 1
+# Resume Chatbot MVP 1

-A simple chatbot implementation using the RAG (Retrieval-Augmented Generation) system.
+A Resume Chat Bot that can answer questions relevant to your resume/cv

 ## Setup

-1. Install pipenv if you haven't already:
+1. Install pipenv:

 ```bash
 pip install pipenv